Kazem Jalali

 Kazem Jalali (کاظم جلالی; born 25 July 1967) is an Iranian principlist politician and former member of the Majlis from Tehran, Rey, Shemiranat and Eslamshahr district.
 In June 2009, he was the spokesman for the foreign relations committee of the Majlis.

 Kazem Jalali holds a PhD of political science from Imam Sadiq University, Tehran.
 Jalali was a senior member of Moderation and Development Party, but he resigned in 2007.
-He is president of Followers of Wilayat fraction and is close to Ali Larijani.
+He is president of Followers of Wilayat fraction and was close to Ali Larijani.